 Shredded cheese This recipe uses a combination of mozzarella cheese and parmesan cheese.

-Pantry Staples – Onion, garlic, olive oil, egg
+Pantry Staples – Onion, garlic, olive oil, egg.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!

-How to make Southern Baked Spaghetti
+How to Make Baked Spaghetti

-COOK THE SPAGHETTI: In a large pot, bring 6 quarts of water to a boil.
+Third: In a large pot, bring 6 quarts of water to a boil.
 Salt the water and add the noodles.
 Cook the spaghetti to al dente (according to package directions) and drain.
-Do not rinse.
-Combine the noodles with the meat sauce reserving 2 cups of sauce.

-ASSEMBLE SPAGHETTI CASSEROLE: Preheat oven to 375F.
+Fourth: Preheat oven to 375F.
 In a deep 9×13 baking dish, add 1 cup of spaghetti sauce to bottom of baking dish and spread.
 Place 1/3 of the spaghetti mixture in the bottom in an even layer.
-Add 1/2 the cheese mixture and spread in a even layer.

-Add another 1/3 of the spaghetti mixture and top with the remaining ricotta mixture.
-Top with remaining spaghetti.
-Pour remaining 1 cup sauce over the top.
-Top with mozzarella cheese and bake 30 minutes or until bubbly and the cheese is melted.
+Fifth: Top with mozzarella cheese and bake 30 minutes or until bubbly and the cheese is melted.
 Remove from the oven and let rest 5 minutes.
 Serve warm with garlic knots!

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.

-Can I freeze it?
+Can I freeze Baked Spaghetti?

 This southern baked spaghetti is the perfect meal to make ahead or double the batch and throw one in the freezer for those busy nights.
 Leftovers Last for 3-4 days!

 To freeze this spaghetti lasagna, use a disposable aluminum pan (or freezer to oven safe) and prepare the casserole according to directions on the recipe card, BUT DO NOT BAKE.
-After you prepare the dish, cover the pan with foil and place it in the freezer.

 When you’re ready to eat, bake uncovered for 40 minutes at 375 degrees or until bubbly and browned on the top.